rangsimanketkaew/learning-to-smell/README.md

 1. Calculate Morgan fingerprints with 8192 bits using RDKit.
 2. Build a model containing 3 hidden layers with 128 neurons each.
 3. DropOut and batch normalization are also applied.
 4. Compile model with Adam optimizer.
-Use Categorical entropy as loss function and use accuracy as metric.
+Use Categorical entropy as a loss function and accuracy as a metric.
 5. Train model for 300 epochs.
-Reduce learning rate and early stop techniques are also applied.
+Learning rate schedule and early stop techniques are also applied when a metric has stopped improving.
 6. Predict the smells.
 7. Choose the top 15 smell predictions for each sample (molecule) and group by 3.
 8. Submit the prediction results (.csv) and get the score.
-Example of submission file is [this file](data/submission/RK_1/submission.csv)
+Example of a submission file is [this file](data/submission/RK_1/submission.csv)